Mottie/tablesorter/README.markdown

 * Updated the blue theme:
   * TD's in the sticky header should now have a background color applied.
   * Replaced the black arrow background image gifs with data uri.
 Included comments with white arrow data uri.
+* Updated filter widget to more accurately count the number of columns.
+There was an issue with multiple header rows.

 #### Version 2.1.16 (4/20/2012)